vault27/Foundation/crypto.md

 - Diffie Hellman
   - Diffie Hellman - Modular arithmetic, original algorithm
-  - DHE(ethemeral, short lived) - secret numbers generated on server and client are generated again for every session - Modular arithmetic
+  - DHE(ethemeral, short lived) - secret numbers on server and client are generated again for every session - Modular arithmetic
   - ECDH(ecliptic curve) - variant of the Diffie–Hellman protocol using elliptic-curve cryptography.
 The main advantage of ECDHE is that it is significantly faster than DHE - Elliptic curve point multiplication
   - ECDHE(becoming the primary) - best - Elliptic curve point multiplication - Ethemeral - Keys are changed every session
 - RSA(used from 1970s) - deprecated, large key size, no PFS, slow